Chapter One Psychology

 FAQs

-• Before your first appointment, you’ll be sent some intake forms to complete.
-If you’re able to completed these ahead of time, it allows me to prepare thoughtfully for our session and helps us make the most of our time together.
+Before your first appointment, you’ll be asked to complete some intake forms.
+If you’re able to complete these ahead of time, it allows me to prepare thoughtfully for our session and make the most of our time together.

 Other than this, there’s no need to prepare in any particular way.
 You don’t need to bring notes or have everything worked out — the session is a space to slow things down, reflect, and work things through together.